 - High end: $130-$175/hr (high cost of living areas, specialized work, strong reviews)

-For context, traditional shops charge $100-$150/hr — and they don't come to you.
+For context, traditional shops charge $100-$150/hr.
+And they don't come to you.
 The convenience premium alone justifies being at or above shop rates.

 Trip / Service Call Fees